-The ADA Science and Research Institute, the University of Pittsburgh, and the University of Pennsylvania are writing a clinical practice guideline for the management of acute pain in dentistry, including the use of non-steroidal anti-inflammatory drugs (NSAIDs) and opioids.
-To help inform the guideline's development, public comments were collected in late 2021 on the guideline’s drafted recommendations and good practice statements.
+The ADA Science and Research Institute, the University of Pittsburgh, and the University of Pennsylvania have written a clinical practice guideline for the management of acute pain in dentistry, including the use of non-steroidal anti-inflammatory drugs (NSAIDs) and opioids.

 Acute Dental Pain Management Guideline (2023)